cmu-sei/gamebrain/README.md

 ## Getting Started

-You can run Gamebrain with Docker or Python directly:
+You can run Gamebrain with Docker or directly with Python:

 ### Docker